 Of course, the capabilities and potential for AI in automotive go far beyond just these two examples.
 If this is an area of interest for your car dealership, check out our case study with automotive retailer Regit – using AI-powered lead scoring, we increased the company’s sales by 27% in just 30 days.

-To find out how artificial intelligence can be successfully applied in the wider retail landscape, make sure you download our free research report:
+To find out more about the ever-increasing role of artificial intelligence in the UK automotive sector, make sure you download our free resource – 'UK Automotive: Driven By AI'...